priyeranjansingh/display-order-count/README.md

 2. Extract zip folder and then place this folder wp-content/pluging/ directory
 3. Login with admin username and password
 4. Go to plugin page
-5. Find Plugin Name "HIDE USER NOTIFICATION" and activate the plugin
+5. Find Plugin Name "Display Woocommerce Order" and activate the plugin

 Second is upload plugin using plugin installer